-GABA is a popular but as yet unproven antidote to sagging, wrinkled skin.
-Purveyors of anti-wrinkle creams containing GABA argue that the substance’s muscle-relaxing qualities should act in a manner similar to Botox when applied to the surface of the skin, inhibiting minute facial movements that, over time, contribute to wrinkles.
+GABA is a popular but unproven antidote to sagging, wrinkled skin.
+Purveyors of anti-wrinkle creams containing GABA argue that the substance’s muscle-relaxing qualities should act like Botox when applied to the skin’s surface, inhibiting minute facial movements that contribute to overtime wrinkles.

 More uses of GABApentin

 - GABA helps on Nervousness